douglasgreen/outlines/computing/programming_languages/php.md

 2.  **Encapsulation**:

     -   This concept involves bundling the data (variables) and methods that operate on the data into a single unit or class.
-It also involves data hiding (access control) to ensure an object\'s internal representation is hidden from the outside.
+It also involves data hiding (access control) to ensure an object's internal representation is hidden from the outside.

 3.  **Abstraction**: